findtherabbit/X/index.md

 If the round is played, there will be always a winner.
 Even if one player goes offline and/or decides to cheat.
 There is a comprehensive logic built-in on chain to resolve any dispute in a matter of minutes.
 Find out more at <a href="https://findtherabbit.github.io/wiki/FAQ.html">FAQ</a>.

+### Is there any referral system?

+Yes, there is one.
+And quite a convenient one, we could boast.
+To use the advantages it offers:
+1. Play at least one game to be qualified to sharing a refferal link.

+2. Go to your profile page at the [findtherabbit.me](https://findtherabbit.me/profile).

+3. Copy your unique referral link and play with your friends, mates, and pals to earn 1% from every game they play.

 ### Winning amount